 The Company determines the appropriate classification of its investments in marketable securities, which are predominately held by the Company's New Age Insurance, Ltd. ("NAIL") subsidiary, at the time of purchase and evaluates such designation at each balance sheet date.
 All marketable securities have been classified and accounted for as available for sale.
 The Company may hold debt securities until maturity.
 In response to changes in the availability of and the yield on alternative investments as well as liquidity requirements, securities are occasionally sold prior to their stated maturities.
 Debt securities with maturities beyond twelve months are viewed by the Company as available to support current operations and are thereby classified as current assets in the accompanying Consolidated Balance Sheets.
-Marketable securities are carried at fair value based on quoted market prices, with unrealized gains and losses, net of taxes, reported as a component of Accumulated other comprehensive income (loss).
+Marketable securities are carried at fair value based on quoted market prices, with unrealized gains and losses, net of taxes, reported as a component of Accumulated other comprehensive income ("AOCI").
 Realized gains and losses on securities are determined using the specific identification method.

-In the normal course of NAIL's operations, letters of credit of \$31.2 million and \$29.3 million at December 28, 2013 and December 29, 2012, respectively, were issued in favor of the insurance companies that reinsure a portion of NAIL's loss exposure.
-At December 28, 2013, NAIL has pledged substantially all of its cash and cash equivalents and marketable securities as collateral for these letters of credit.
+In the normal course of NAIL's operations, letters of credit of \$27.6 million and \$31.2 million at January 3, 2015 and December 28, 2013, respectively, were issued in favor of the insurance companies that reinsure a portion of NAIL's loss exposure.
+At January 3, 2015, NAIL has pledged substantially all of its cash and cash equivalents and marketable securities as collateral for these letters of credit